Toyota Matrix Insurance Rates

 Rates are averaged for all Toyota Matrix models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Increasing physical damage deductibles can save approximately $175 each year
+- Increasing physical damage deductibles could save as much as $175 each year

 Rate Tables and Charts